reaktivity/nukleus-kafka.java/README.md

 The extension data contains the following fields, all optional:

 - `topicName`: if specified, only subscriptions to this topic will be allowed (i.e. BEGIN extension data must specify this topic)
-- `deltaProperty`: if specified, the given message property will be used to generate delta messages (see Delta Messages below)
+- `deltaHeaderName`: if specified, the given message header will be used to generate delta messages (see Delta Messages below)
 - `headers` (key=value pairs): if specified, only subscriptions including all of these header conditions will be allowed (BEGIN extension must include all these header value pairs, and may include others).
 In addition, for a compacted topic, only messages matching these conditions will be cached (because only those messages will ever be delivered to users).
 Limiting the number of messages cached in order to make caching more efficient is a major motivation for specifying headers on a route.

 ### BEGIN (incoming from client)